Abhishek08/Docker/README.md

 ##### .......................................................................................
 # Docker File

+1. The Dockerfile is a text file that (mostly) contains the instructions that you would execute on the command line to create an image.

-A Dockerfile is a text file that defines a Docker image.
-You’ll use a Dockerfile to create your own custom Docker image.
+2. You’ll use a Dockerfile to create your own custom Docker image.

-you'll want to create your own Dockerfile when existing images don’t satisfy your project needs.
-This will actually happen most of the time, which means that learning about the Dockerfile is a pretty essential part of working with Docker.

-The Dockerfile contains a list of instructions that Docker will execute when you issue the docker build command.
+3. Docker will build a Docker image automatically by reading these instructions from the Dockerfile.

+Creating the Custom Docker image below is the process

+1. you create the Dockerfile and define the steps that build up your images

+2. you issue the docker build command which will build a Docker image from your Dockerfile

+3. now you can use this image to start containers with the docker run command

 Docker provides a set of standard instructions to be used in the Dockerfile, like FROM, COPY, RUN, ENV, EXPOSE, CMD just to name a few basic ones.